Use of settings in vb.net

 Dim x As DialogResult = FontDialog1.ShowDialog()

-If x = Windows.Forms.DialogResult.OK Then
+If x = Windows.Forms.DialogResult.OK

 Try